matt-novoselov/CritterBox/README.md

 ### Pagination & Infinite Scrolling

-Displays 20 Pokémon per page and automatically fetches the next batch as the user scrolls to the end.
+Displays 20 Critters per page and automatically fetches the next batch as the user scrolls to the end.

 ### Search Capability

-Includes a responsive search bar to filter Pokémon by name or type.
+Includes a responsive search bar to filter Critters by name or type.

 ### Caching

-* **Image Caching**: Uses `NSCache` to store Pokémon artwork in memory, reducing load times and network calls.
+* **Image Caching**: Uses `NSCache` to store Critter artwork in memory, reducing load times and network calls.
 * **Response Caching**: `PokemonService` uses `NSCache` to cache API responses and only hits the network when needed.

 ### Concurrency & Performance